Your cart looks a little empty!Continue Shopping

-One of the polyphenols in red wine is resveratrol.
-Resveratrol has gotten plenty of attention in scientific circles due to its ability to safeguard you from cardiovascular disease, such as heart disease and heart attacks.
+One of the key polyphenols present in red wine is Resveratrol.
+The presence of resveratrol in wine has drawn significant attention in the scientific community due to its potential ability to offer protection against cardiovascular diseases, including heart disease and heart attacks.

 Resveratrol may be able to protect wine drinkers from damaged blood vessels, reduce bad cholesterol, help to prevent inflammation, and lower blood pressure and blood clots.

 However, this research must be taken with a grain of salt.
 While some studies have found resveratrol to be the superhero it claims to be, other research shows little to no effect on the subject’s heart health.